AutomationLover/goexpert_handson/w5/guide.md

 **Step 3**: Connect to the EC2 instance
 - To connect to the EC2 instance from AWS console
+- run `chmod 400 MyKeyPair.pem`, if you get error `Permissions 0644 for 'MyKeyPair.pem' are too open.`

 **Step 4**: set up AWS configure run aws configure, get credential from you administrator user, and set region to us-west-2